AugurProject/augur-core/README.md

 sudo python setup.py install
 ```

-To install the augur-core Ethereum contracts:
+To install the augur-core Ethereum contracts:<br>
 (again, can be done as your preferred user from your home directory or wherever you'd like them installed)
 ```
 git clone https://github.com/AugurProject/augur-core.git